Fine and Dandy (horse): 1962 Doncaster Hcp, 1 mile (Group 1)

-Fine and Dandy was going well in second place behind Ginnagulla but, at the ½ mile post, he 'was knocked out of the race' by the wayward Mullala, resulting in a stewards' enquiry.
-Fine and Dandy, carrying the top weight of 9.5, just managed to stay on his feet but fell back through the field, ending his prospects.
+In Fine and Dandy's second Doncaster he was going well in second place but at the ½ mile post, he 'was knocked out of the race' by the wayward Mullala and nearly fell, resulting in a stewards' enquiry.
+Fine and Dandy, carrying the top weight of 9.5, only just managed to stay on his feet but rapidly dropped back through the field, ending his prospects.

 Soon after he was third in the All Aged Stakes (Group 1) on a bog track in a very slow 1 min 43.7 secs for the mile.

 1962 City Tattersalls Club Flying, 6f

-Fine and Dandy then ran in the Tattersalls Club Flying where he was handicapped at 9.11.
+Fine and Dandy then ran in the City Tattersalls Club Flying where he was handicapped at 9.11.
 Fine and Dandy won easily with the favourite, Prince Regoli, unplaced.

 1962 Stradbroke Hcp, 7f (Group 1)

 In the 1962 Stradbroke Fine and Dandy carried 9.2 and Kilshery had 8.10.
 Kilshery, at the peak of his form, won in race record time.
 Fine and Dandy ran on gamely under his 9.2 for a strong third, but Aquanita was unplaced.

 His form tapered off in the lead up races to the Doomben 10,000 and he finished unplaced in that race.